Sydney Davis (South Dakota politician)

-Sydney Davis is a cattle producer and Certified Registered Nurse Anesthetist CRNA, as well as a member of the South Dakota House of Representatives from the 17th district.
+Sydney Davis is a cattle producer and Certified Registered Nurse Anesthetist CRNA, as well as a member of the South Dakota Senate.
+She also served in the South Dakota House of Representatives from the 17th district.
 Elected in November 2020, she assumed office on January 12, 2021.

 Education

 Davis earned a Bachelor of Science in Nursing from South Dakota State University and a Master of Science from Mount Marty College.

 Career

 Davis has worked as a nurse, nurse anesthetist, and cattle producer.
 Davis was elected to the South Dakota House of Representatives in November 2020 and assumed office on January 12, 2021, succeeding Ray Ring.
 On January 4, 2022 she announced her candidacy for the District 17 State Senate seat which she won and is currently serving a 2 year term as State Senator.